Louis-Aime/Temporal-experiences/README.md

 * chronos: utilities for calendrical computations, including the "Cycle Based Calendar Computation Engine".
 * calendars: several class objects and instantiated constant implementing Temporal functions in connection with Temporal.Calendar.
 No calendar is defined as an extension of Temporal.Calendar
-  * JDISO : instantiate IsoCounter in order to convert Julian Day to Iso fields and the reverse
+  * JDISO : instantiate IsoCounter in order to convert Julian Day to Iso fields and the reverse.
-  * isoWeeks: instantiate WeekClock in order to get the week fields for the ISO 8601 calendar
+  * isoWeeks: instantiate WeekClock in order to get the week fields for the ISO 8601 calendar.
-  * MilesianCalendar: a class defining the Milesian calendar computations (id="milesian")
+  * MilesianCalendar: a class defining the Milesian calendar computations (id="milesian").
-  * JulianCalendar: a class for the Julian Calendar computations (id="julian")
+  * JulianCalendar: a class for the Julian Calendar computations (id="julian").
   * WesternCalendar: a framework class for calendars of Europe: a step with the Julian calendar, then a switch to the Gregorian calendar.
   * milesian: an instance of MilesianCalendar.
   * julian: an instance of JulianCalendar.
-  * vatican (id="vatican"): the calendar of the catholic church, that switched to Gregorian on 1582-10-15
+  * vatican (id="vatican"): the calendar of the catholic church, that switched to Gregorian on 1582-10-15.
-  * french (id="french"): the calendar of France, that switched on 1582-12-20
+  * french (id="french"): the calendar of France, that switched on 1582-12-20.
   * german (id="german"): the calendar of most protestant german state, that swtiched on 1700-03-01.
 Test whether this year was a leap year or not...
   * english (id="english"): the calendar of England, that switched on 1752-09-14.
+  * swiss (id="swiss"): the calendar of Switzerland, that switched on 1701-01-12; the day before was 31 Dec.
+1700 (julian).
 * examples: a set of date fields, dates, duration, to facilitate tests.

 The HTML files collects the TC39 Temporal environment.